I Got The Timothée Chalamet, This Season's Hottest Hairstyle For Women

-What do Timothée Chalamet, Harry Styles, young Leonardo DiCaprio, and Brendan Fraser in The Mummy have in common?
+What do Timothée Chalamet, Harry Styles, young Leo DiCaprio and Brendan Fraser in The Mummy have in common?
 They all have effortlessly charming, almost greasy-looking hair, sure.
 But more importantly, they are all men with haircuts that have made queer and lesbian women question their sexuality long after they thought that question was answered.

 I know this because I am that woman.
-And Timothée Chalamet’s haircut is that haircut.
+And Timothée Chalamet’s hair is that haircut.

-I’m obsessed with TC’s hair because, well, of course I am.
-His genius mop on a well-chiseled face has made me seriously wonder if I’m attracted to him.
-This is not the first time it’s happened: When I was younger, Hugh Grant and Gerard Way had me sincerely believing I was straight; as recently as two years ago, I went through what I can only call a Harry Styles "phase" (damn those Gucci suits).
+I’m obsessed with TC’s hair because of course I am.
+His genius mop on a well chiselled face has made me seriously wonder if I’m attracted to him.
+This is not the first time it’s happened – when I was younger, Hugh Grant and Gerard Way had me sincerely believing I was straight; as recently as two years ago, I went through what I can only call a Harry Styles 'phase' (damn those Gucci suits).
 But while I can appreciate they’re all attractive and talented in their own ways, I’m not actually into any of them.
-What I am attracted to, and I can’t emphasize this enough, is Timmy's delightful head of hair.
-When The Cut declared earlier this year that his is the "It" cut among queer women right now, I thought, Duh.
+What I am attracted to, and I can’t emphasise this enough, is Timmy's delightful head of hair.
+When The Cut declared that his is the 'it' cut among queer women right now, I thought, Duh.

 Advertisement

-But what is it about TC’s hair (seen at its most TC in the red suit in November 2017) that lesbians (a.k.a. me) love so much?
-And how has this unwashed, messy style genuinely made me think, Maybe I’m actually bi?
+But what is it about TC’s hair (seen at its most TC in the red suit in November 2017) that lesbians (aka me) love so much?
+And how has this unwashed, messy 'do genuinely made me think, Maybe I’m actually bi?
 (For clarity, I’m not.)
-It’s the classic lesbian conundrum — do I want them or do I want to be them? — made all the more complicated by being atop a man’s head.
+It’s the classic lesbian conundrum – 'Do I want them or do I want to be them?' – made all the more complicated by being atop a man’s head.

 To find out the answer, I bit the bullet and got it for myself.